toolpath/syil/README.md

 **PROBEXWEB**

 The Probe X Web macro probes two sides of the stock in the X direction and calculates the center.
-The A argument is the selected work coordinate(G54-59).
-The B argument is the length of the stock.
-The C argument is the distance the probe should move in Z below the edges of the stock.
-The D argument enables inspection reporting which pops up a calculated length after the routine finishes.
+`A` is the selected work coordinate(G54-59).
+`B` is the length of the stock.
+`C` is the distance the probe should move in Z below the edges of the stock.
+`Q` enables inspection reporting which pops up a calculated length after the routine finishes.
 The Probe should be roughly centered and above the stock before beginning.

 ![probeXweb](images/probeXweb.png)